jsohlendorff/continuous_time_LTMLE/article.typ

 We have shown that the ICE-IPCW estimator is consistent for the target parameter, and provided inference for the target parameter using the efficient influence function.
-However, we have not addressed the issue of model misspecification, which is likely to occur in practice.
-Two main issues arise from this:
-One is that we have not proposed flexible intensity estimation for both the censoring intensity and the propensity scores.
+However, we have not addressed the issue of model misspecification, which is likely to occur in practice as we have not proposed flexible intensity estimators for both the censoring intensity and the propensity scores.
-The literature on this is fairly limited (especially so in the presence of right-censoring), and are mostly based on neural networks (@liguoriModelingEventsInteractions2023 for an overview).
+The literature on flexible intensity estimation is somewhat sparse, but there are some options based on neural networks (see @liguoriModelingEventsInteractions2023 for an overview) and forest based methods (@weissForestBasedPointProcess2013).
 Other choices include flexible parametric models/highly adaptive LASSO using piecewise constant intensity models where the likelihood is based on Poisson regression (e.g., @piecewiseconstant).
-//There exist only a few methods for estimating the cumulative intensity $Lambda^x$ directly (see @liguoriModelingEventsInteractions2023 for neural network-based methods and
-//@weissForestBasedPointProcess2013 for a forest-based method).

 We could have also opted to use the TMLE framework (@laanTargetedMaximumLikelihood2006) in lieu of a one-step estimator.
 Here, we can use an iterative TMLE procedure